iitrabhi/wg/mkdocs/docs/2_brand_guidelines/1_blogging.md

 - Conclude by emphasizing the effectiveness of this teaching approach.

 ---
+### Use H2 Headings Only

+- **Consistent Formatting**: All headings should be formatted using H2 tags to maintain uniformity and readability throughout the blog.

+### Proper Figure Captions

+- **Clear Captions**: Every figure or image must have a descriptive caption that explains its relevance and content.
+This helps readers understand the visual elements without confusion.

+### Bulleted Points with Explanatory Headings

+- **Explanatory Headings**: Always precede bulleted lists with a heading that explains what the list is about.
+This provides context and enhances comprehension.
+- **Bulleted Lists**: Use bullet points to break down information into manageable chunks.
+This makes the content more accessible and easier to read.

+### Key Learning Summary

+- **Summary of Key Learnings**: Conclude the blog with a summary of the key points covered.
+This reinforces the main takeaways and aids in retention.

+### Internal and External Links

+- **Connecting Content**: Link to related posts within your blog to encourage readers to explore more of your content.
+Use external links to credible sources for additional information and to enhance the credibility of your blog.

+### Introduction with Blog Overview

+- **Preview the Content**: In the first paragraph, inform the reader what they will learn in the blog.
+This sets clear expectations and engages their interest from the start.

+### Relate to Nearby Objects

+- **Real-World Connections**: Relate mechanical principles to everyday objects familiar to the reader.
+This makes abstract concepts more tangible and relatable.

+### Question Format for Side Headings

+- **User-Centric Headings**: Formulate side headings as questions that a user might search for on Google.
+This approach enhances SEO and aligns with readers' natural search behavior.
 ### Image Format: Minimalistic and Hand-Drawn Approach

 **Minimalistic Design Philosophy**